demo-repositories/schwab-poc/sanity/README.md

 #### SchwabLogo.tsx

-SVG ripped from the website, used as the workspace icon if we ever get into multiple workspaces
+SVG ripped from the website, used as the workspace icon if we ever get into multiple workspaces.

 ### desk